samratashok/Deploy-Deception/README.md

 PS C:\\> Create-DecoyUser -UserFirstName user -UserLastName manager-control -Password Pass@123 | Deploy-UserDeception -UserFlag AllowReversiblePasswordEncryption -Right ReadControl -Verbose

-Creates a decoy user which has Allow Reverisble Password Encrpytion property set.
+Creates a decoy user which has Allow Reversible Password Encrpytion property set.

 A 4662 is logged whenever DACL of the user is read.